ydutertre/myvario/README.md

 - Live tracking is possible with Livetrack24, as well as with SportsTrackLive to share free flight activities in real-time, and enjoy 3D visualizations.

+4. HUD with ActiveLook

+- The App will pair to ActiveLook glasses and stream the following information in real time throughout the flight: Altitude MSL, vertical speed, glide ratio, groundspeed, and heading

 4. Under the hood